About Sassafras Springs Vineyard & Winery

 “We love what we do, and we love people,” Cheryl says.
 “It’s a wonderful place where folks are always celebrating things.”

-Before joining Sassafras, Drew was a student athlete at the University of Arkansas where he earned a master’s degree in Operational Management as a four-time SEC academic honor scholar.
-Although he is not a big wine drinker, he does enjoy many of the local breweries that North West Arkansas has to offer.
-In his free time, Drew enjoys hanging with friends, family, Razorback games and the outdoors.
-He has recently found a passion for traveling around the world.
+Drew was a student athlete at the University of Arkansas where he earned a master’s degree in Operational Management as a four-time SEC academic honor scholar.
+In his free time, Drew enjoys spending time with his wife and family, traveling and the outdoors.

 “What a blessing for me to get to come to work every day to such beautiful place and do something I truly love!”
 Derek says.
 “The romance I experience in my work is amazing, from taking grapes that I’ve planted and nursed to bringing them all the way up to their first production.
 To see the delighted and often thoughtful expressions on the faces of visitors as they taste the wine Mother Nature and I have created together is poetic.”

-Derek says that being able to watch his three children grow up around their grandparents, aunts, uncles and cousins reminds him of his own childhood surrounded by family.
+Derek says being able to watch his three children grow up around their grandparents, aunts, uncles and cousins reminds him of his own childhood surrounded by family.
 “My wife, Sarah, and I have truly been blessed.”
-Their boys are Caden, 11, Cash, 9, and Case, 3.
+Their boys are Caden, Cash, and Case.

 Favorite wines that he makes are Syrah and Rosé.
 “Syrah, simply because I love the complexity and time it takes to make a single bottle.
 With Syrah one has to develop a relationship quickly because there will be ups and downs and bumps along the way.
 Rosé, on the other hand, is fairly easy going and promises warmer days and patio time.”